-The Ramp Test is the most efficient and accurate way to assess your fitness on TrainerRoad.
+The Ramp Test assesses FTP and gradually increases power in one-minute steps until the rider cannot maintain the target power.
+It is the most efficient and accurate way to assess your fitness on TrainerRoad.
 Compared to traditional FTP tests, it hurts less, removes pacing from the equation, and takes less time to complete.
 After taking a Ramp Test, your TrainerRoad workouts will be automatically scaled to your fitness level.

 What is a Ramp Test?

 The TrainerRoad Ramp Test is an assessment workout that uses gradual increases in power to estimate FTP.
 Starting with a 5-minute warmup and then every minute thereafter it gets slightly harder until the rider cannot maintain target power any longer.
 There is no success or failure in the Ramp Test, instead it is designed to find the limits of your ability and capture the most accurate possible snapshot of your fitness.

 If you choose to accept the results, the FTP estimate established by the ramp test is automatically applied to your future workouts, customizing your training based on your fitness level.
 Riders should ideally take a ramp test every 4 to 6 weeks to ensure their workouts keep pace with their current abilities.

 The Ramp Test is an assessment of your fitness, not a contest or a pass/fail exam.
 Therefore, while your task is to ride until the absolute last moment you are able, the goal of the test is to capture an accurate understanding of your ability, to which your future workouts are calibrated in intensity.
 Whether your FTP is found to have increased or decreased, an accurate result is a successful result as it will help you get the most out of your training.
 At the end of the test, you are given the option to accept or reject the results, so if you prefer you can keep your current FTP or manually adjust it.

 How is FTP calculated from the Ramp Test?